Rafael Reina biography

 Reina is a senior teacher at the Amsterdam Conservatoire with almost 20 years' teaching experience.
 After extensive studies in South India of the theory of Karnatic music with Jahnavi Jayaprakash and N.G.
-Ravi, Reina developed the successful programme 'Contemporary Music through Non-Western Techniques' and its introductory course 'Advanced Rhythm' at the Conservatorium van Amsterdam.
-The programme, designed for both composers and performers, has over 200 students and is also a masters subject.
+Ravi, Reina developed the successful programmes 'Advanced Rhythm' (formerly known as 'Contemporary Music through Non-Western Techniques') and 'Applications of Karnatic Rhythm to Western Music' at the Conservatorium van Amsterdam.
+The programmes, designed for both composers and performers, have over 200 students.

 Karnatic music expert